volterraedge/terraform-provider-volterra/docs/resources/volterra_app_setting.md

       // One of the arguments from this list "enable_learning disable_learning" must be set enable_learning = true

-      // One of the arguments from this list "enable_detection disable_detection" must be set
+      // One of the arguments from this list "disable_detection enable_detection" must be set

       enable_detection {
         // One of the arguments from this list "exclude_bola_detection bola_detection_manual bola_detection_automatic" must be set